 Dipayan Ghosh is a senior advisor to U.S. CTO Megan Smith at the White House, where he focuses on technology and economic policy issues in areas including open Internet; big data, privacy, and the preservation of civil liberties in the digital realm; the advancement of educational technology; and the role of technology infrastructures in global aid and development.
 Dipayan received his doctorate in electrical and computer engineering from Cornell University, where he studied privacy issues in cyber-physical systems.

-Seda Gürses is currently a visiting research collaborator at CITP.
-She was a postdoctoral research associate with CITP from 2015-2016.
+Seda Gürses is a FWO post-doctoral fellow at Computer Security and Industrial Cryptography (COSIC) in the Privacy Technologies Team at the Department of Electrical Engineering University of Leuven and was a postdoctoral research associate with CITP from 2015-2016.
 She works on privacy and requirements engineering, privacy enhancing technologies and surveillance.
 Prior to her time here she was a post-doctoral fellow at the Media, Culture and Communications Department at NYU Steinhardt and at the Information Law Institute at NYU Law School, where she was also part of the Intel Science and Technology Center on Social Computing.
 She completed her Ph.D. at the University of Leuven, where she was a member of the Privacy and Identity Management Group at COSIC in the Department of Electrical Engineering.

 Mark Hass is a professor of practice at Arizona State University’s communications and business schools.
 In addition to teaching, he is currently researching and writing about the privacy implications of data-driven marketing strategies.
 He is a former senior marketing executive, having worked as U.S. CEO of Edelman, the world’s largest public relations firm, and the global CEO of MS&L, a top-ten PR firm that is part of the French marketing conglomerate, Publicis Groupe.